I am 21 years old and I recently became pregnant. How soon can I apply for coverage for pregnant women?

 If I am eligible for medical assistance, am I also eligible for WIC?
 Where can I find information regarding the WIC program?

 The WIC program is administered through the Department of Health.
-Mothers, infants & children who meet WIC criteria and are on Medicaid, TANF or Food Stamps automatically meet income guidelines for WIC.
-You will need to show proof of Medicaid card, TANF or Food Stamp information.
+Mothers, infants & children who meet WIC criteria and are on Medicaid, TANF or SNAP automatically meet income guidelines for WIC.
+You will need to show proof of Medicaid card, TANF or SNAP information.
 If you are not eligible for Department of Social Services programs, you must (1) meet residency guidelines (South Dakota resident); (2) have a nutrition or health risk; and (3) meet income guidelines.
 View additional information on WIC.

 What other resources are available for pregnant women?